 Driving Under the Influence

-Even if they do not reach the 0.08% level, when drivers drink alcohol or take drugs before driving, any sort of impaired driving can be dangerous.
+Any sort of impaired driving can be dangerous.
 They may struggle to control the truck safely in a few different ways that could lead to an accident, including:

 - Reduced reaction times to avoid hazards